RDIM Terminology Creative Commons Licence

 - Australian Institute of Tropical Health & Medicine

-Applying a Creative Commons licence to your data is an easy way to ensure correct attribution and enable reuse.
-The following link provides a detailed explanation of the benefits, conditions and restrictions associated with the six CC licences:
+Applying a Creative Commons (CC) licence to your data is an easy way to ensure correct attribution and enable reuse.

 - CC BY | CC BY-SA | CC BY-ND | CC BY-NC | CC BY-NC-SA | CC BY-NC-ND |

 The current generation of Creative Commons licences are International 4.0 licences.
 Creative Commons recommends you take advantage of the improvements in the 4.0 suite unless there are particular considerations that would require a ported (e.g. Australian) licence.
-The Australian Creative Commons licence chooser redirects to the international site.
-Older, ported licences can be selected using the drop-downs in the Data Publication section of Research Data JCU (but this is not usually required).
+Older, ported licences can be selected Research Data JCU (this is not usually required).

 Offering your data under a CC licence does not mean you are giving up your copyright.
 Rather, you are allowing users to make use of your work in various ways, but only on certain conditions.
-The core conditions are outlined in the following table and can be combined to produce the six CC licences.
+The 4 CC elements and some potential pitfalls and are outlined in the following table:

 Attribution BY | Non-commercial NC | No Derivative Works ND | Share Alike SA |